tng-coop/CmsWorkflow/docs/API.md

 ### `GET /content/<uuid>`
 Retrieve a stored content item.

+### `GET /content`
+List all published content items.
+This endpoint does not require authentication.

 ### `PUT /content/<uuid>`
 Update a content item.
 The `type` and all metadata fields are immutable via this endpoint.